Heneros/mern-project-typescript/README.md

 MERN.
 TS.
 Fullstack app about booking villa.
 You can create account through Google, Github or using email(don't forget accept validation letter in mail box).
 You can reset password.
 In this app have 4 roles: admin, editor, user and visitor

 In this app, you can also have live chat with other users using Socket.IO.
-This app also includes elements of an e-commerce platform, featuring CRUD operations for products and orders, as well as integration with Stripe and PayPal.
+This app also includes elements of an e-commerce platform, featuring CRUD operations for products and orders, as well as integration with Stripe and PayPal api.

 # Packages